-CLAIMS is an Authentication Server.
+is an Authentication Server.
 PII is used by application users (CAPRI, JLV, Web VRAM) to authenticate and gain access to VistA applications.
-CLAIMS PII is strictly for credential/access to VistA Instances.
+PII is strictly for credential/access to VistA Instances.
+Safeguarding the system and PII will rest in VA System Inventory (VASI) ID 2270 information owner.